-There is often some debate about the best ETL tools in the marketplace these days.
 In this article, we will compare two of the best ETL tools available in the market – Talend and SSIS.
 Before starting this face-off let’s try to find out what Talend and SSIS is?
 And what they are capable of?

 What is Talend?

 Talend is an ETL Tool just like Informatica that helps companies by making data more accessible.
 It lets you connect to a number of Data Bases.
 Talend is built in such a way that it is flexible enough to work with all the data sources and platforms out there in the market.
-It includes data integration, data quality, master data management and business process management.
-It has everything for you to make your data meaningful for you.
+It includes data integration, data quality, master data management, and business process management.
+It has everything for you to make your data means for you.
 We think it’s the future of data integration.

 Features of Talend:

 - Talend runs on Java platform.

 - Talend utilizes JDBC to connect to other database systems.